gebrk/LogWRT/README.md

 5. Boot the new LogWRT box, by default it will request an IP address using DHCP.
 6. Connect by serial console, webui, or ssh.
 Login as root and set a new root passphrase and configure.

+### Containerised build

+Still a work in progress, but the supplied `Containerfile` can be used to create a Fedora build environment; this is useful for building on OSs which are not officially supported by imagebuilder or which lack the other utilities we use (signify, just).

+1. Build the container locally
+    ```
+    $ podman build -t logwrt-build .
+    ```
+2. Use the container to build LogWRT, bind mounting the required files and folders into the conatiner.
+TODO: provide a script
+    ```
+    podman run --rm -it -v ./build:/build -v ./justfile:/build/justfile:ro -v ./files:/build/files:ro -v ./usign_2410:/build/usign_2410 localhost/logwrt-build:latest buildimage
+    ```

+The build files are not baked into the container image to allow for changes to be made easily.

 ### Image files
 Imagebuilder builds a few varients of the base image by default.
 Both architectures have `-ext4` or `-squashfs` varients - the squashfs version should support factory resets, but apart from that there should be no difference for LogWRT use.